While Little Bird serves people with a wide range of emotional wellness goals, there are a few areas in which Christina specializes in seeing

 College & Graduate Students

-Beyond the transition of entering college or graduate school, there are many more specific concerns that exist throughout this experience, particularly for those at more selective universities.
-I enjoy working with young adults who are navigating a delicate balance of prioritizing their wellbeing, social life, and academic/work life in an environment where all three seem daunting to have at once.
-For graduate students, some of these additional concerns may be existing in a space where they are both student and professional, drawing boundaries with those in supervisory roles, and examining perfectionism.
+Beyond the initial transition of entering college or graduate school, there are many other concerns that persistent throughout this stage of life, particularly for those at more selective universities.
+I enjoy working with adults young and old who are navigating the delicate balance of their personal wellbeing, relationships, and academic/work life in an environment that seems to only prioritize academic and work..
+For graduate students, some of these additional concerns may be existing in a space where they are both student and professional, drawing boundaries with those in supervisory roles, and examining perfectionism’s role in their life.

 Challenging Parental Relationships

 While I do not facilitate regular family therapy sessions, I do enjoy working with individuals who are wanting to address their relationship with their parents/caregivers.
-There are always obstacles in the ever evolving parent-child dynamic.
-The focus of this in therapy is geared towards creating more mutually respectful relationships, addressing mother wounds, and navigating the hurt experienced as a child that caregivers may not always remember or struggle to see their child’s perspective.
+There are new obstacles as our relationship evolves with our caregivers.
+The focus of this in therapy is geared towards creating more mutually respectful relationships, addressing mother & attachment wounds, and navigating the hurt experienced as children that caregivers may not always remember or struggle to see from their child’s perspective.
 As an accompaniment to individual therapy, I find that family therapy and couples therapy are a well of resources for relational concerns and highly recommend these to clients.